PyConTH/www/site/pages/call-for-papers.rst

 .. class:: table table-bordered table-striped

 =============== =====================================
-April 20th 2018 Deadline for submission:
+April 20th 2018 Deadline for submission
-May 10th 2018   Notification of acceptance:
+May 10th 2018   Notification of acceptance
 June 1st 2018   Deadline for final paper submission
 =============== =====================================

 For any enquiries regarding the programme, please contact: program@th.pycon.org For all general enquiries, please contact: ask@th.pycon.org

-We look forward to seeing you at PyCon Thailand
+We look forward to seeing you at PyCon Thailand!